- by Philip St. Romain

 The primary obstacle to experiencing this state is the noisy mind.
 Even so, once one learns about this state, and how to tune in, even the noisy mind is no obstacle (but it does diminish the clarity).
 When the mind is noisy with fragmented thoughts, desires, emotions and memories, attention is also fragmented and dissipated.
 The natural, compensatory nature of the psyche is to correct this disharmony, and so psychic energy is recruited in the interest of reconciling conflicts within.
 There is little inclination to notice the background awareness, for the natural focus is toward specific kinds of issues, some of which carry great personal import.
 Most of life can be spent attending to these narrow issues, with the consequence that one never "wakes up" to the larger reality out of which the psyche itself emerges.

 The mind must be calmed, and the self-seeking tendencies of the will must be diminished.
 There are many, many ways to do this, of course, and Christian spirituality has much to contribute unto these ends (as do all the world religions, of course).
-So long as one wants anything with sufficient intensity to generate anxiety about not getting it, this constriction of consciousness will detract from opening to cosmic awareness.
+So long as one desires anything with sufficient intensity to generate anxiety about not getting it, this constriction of consciousness will detract from opening to cosmic awareness.
 Self-seeking must go, and the mind must be content with the limited knowledge it has about reality.

 Learning to tune into the background awareness is the next step, and it is here that some very specific disciplines can be helpful.
 The simplest and most effective way for me is to let go of all ideas concerning "who I am," and to look out of my eyes as though they are windows into space-time reality.
-I then simply note that a being is peering out of these eyes, and I rest in this awareness of the fact "that I am."
+I then simply note that a being is peering out of these eyes, and I rest in this awareness of the fact that I am.
 Sometimes, I will also note that the observer is greater than the body, and I experience that this is so--that my body is part of my being, and that my being goes out beyond my body.
 The mind can suggest these simple disciplines, but what happens after that is not in any way created by the mind.
-Before the simple awareness "that I am" a being whose boundaries are virtually limitless, the mind is struck dumb, for it has no sensory perceptions upon which to operate.
+Before the simple awareness that I am a being whose boundaries are virtually limitless, the mind is struck dumb, for it has no sensory perceptions upon which to operate.
 Its conceptual understanding of God and soul is such that it does not shut down the experience by generating anxiety or confusion, but I wish to make it clear that the awareness state is not like other roles or identities created by the mind to accomplish a certain task.
 It is, instead, an experience of being-here-now: nothing more, nothing less.

 At one point in my journey, I made a Zen retreat.
 That was before I knew of this state, and Zen meditation (zazen) did not help to awaken it in my case.
 I do not see how zazen has any connection with this state, other than helping to calm the mind and will.
 Indeed, if one takes up Zen or any other practice with the idea that the practice can awaken this state, this very intent will frustrate it.
 There is nowhere to go and nothing to do to create this state.
 As long as one is engaging in a practice in the hope of somehow producing or realizing this state, it will not work.